factcast/factcast/factcast-schema-registry-cli/README.md

 | `/ordering/OrderReceived/versions/1` | matches the _OrderReceived_ event version 1 in the _ordering_ namespace.
 Most specific wildcard entry. |
 | `/ordering/Order*/versions/1`        | matches version 1 of all events in the _ordering_ namespace starting with _Order_                      |
 | `/ordering/**`                       | all events from the ordering namespace                                                                 |

+To see which events where considered for validation or building set the log level to _DEBUG_.
+TODO How?